 Some manufacturing software providers claim to support integration with e-commerce platforms including Magento, but data synchronization can take up to a few hours.
 This is a huge issue as the customer can just walk to another store to purchase the product.

 Problems with Kit/grouped/bundled product

-Manufacturing software normally deals well with the simple products (a product sold in just one piece).
-However, some of them tend to have a problem when products are sold in a group or as a bundle (think about a computer station with screen, CPU, and mouse).
+Manufacturing software normally deals well with simple products (a product sold in just one piece).
+However, some of them tend to have a problem when products are sold in a group or as a bundle (think about a computer station with a screen, CPU, and mouse).

 Limited customization and update

 There’s no one-size-fits-all solution for every M2C business.
 Normally, when the business owners need a feature that is not available in the default software, they have two options.
 They can suggest the feature(s) to the solution providers and wait for the product update.
 Another option is to request a customization of the default system.

 With the first option, you may have to spend extra on an annual maintenance fee.

 This option may take up to a couple of years.
 Also, there’s no guarantee that the new feature will be exactly the one you need.